mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 Because the shell inherits the system's packages and environment variables, the new shell behaves in the same way as your system shell - except that the packages you have specified are available too.

-The Nix Shell defaults to bash, but because it inherits from the system, I can simply launch my preferred shell with the `--command` switch.
+The Nix Shell defaults to [Bash](https://www.gnu.org/software/bash/), but because it inherits from the system, I can simply launch my preferred shell with the `--command` switch.
 Here's an example of me trying out the [cowsay](https://en.wikipedia.org/wiki/Cowsay) program in a Nix Shell running [Nushell](https://www.nushell.sh/) and [Starship](https://starship.rs/):
 ![Nix Shell](../../assets/images/towards-reproducibility-with-nixos/nix-shell.png)